mvdom/mvdom/README.md

 // --------- DOM Event Helpers --------- //
 // register a listener for this event type on one or more elements d.on(els, type, listener);
-// register a listener for this type and selector on one or more elements.
+// register a listener for this type and selector on one or more elements (with event.selectTarget when selector).
 d.on(els, type, selector, listener);
 // register listener with optional namespace or context (this) d.on(els, type, [selector,] {ns,context});